 Gradually, I started getting more inspiration and motivation from those who read my regular posts.
 That is what having a love for what you do, does.
 It inspires you alongside others.

-8. IT OPENS DOOR OF OPPORTUNITIES
+8. IT OPENS A DOOR OF OPPORTUNITIES

-When we say “study a course you love”, it simply means, does a job you love.
+When we say “study a course you love”, it simply means, do a job you love.
 When you do something you love, you will do it so well that others will have no choice but to notice.

 No employer desires to employ a disaster, they want someone who is passionate about what they do.
 The more passion you exude, the more opportunities you tend to find and in other cases, opportunities may just come knocking.